grabz-dev/CW3-ERSKCCUFO/README.md

-# CW3-ERSUFO
+# CW3-ERSKCCUFO
-Creeper World 3 mapping template for the ERS+UFO gamemode.
+Creeper World 3 mapping template for the ERS+KCC+UFO gamemode.

 Creeper World 3 is property of https://knucklecracker.com/